8 Government Agencies That Deal With Asbestos

 Consumer Product Safety Commission (CPSC)

 CPSC is an independent agency whose objective is to protect the public against “unreasonable risks” from consumer products.
-The organization is typically headed by col-3 mobile-full commissioners, all picked by the President, and the commissioners set the group’s policies.
+The organization is typically headed by three commissioners, all picked by the President, and the commissioners set the group’s policies.

 The CPSC regulates products for commercial sale and may issue recalls.